MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Import-RecipientDataProperty.md

 ### -SpokenName
 The SpokenName switch specifies that the file you're importing is an audio file.
 You don't need to specify a value with this switch.

-The maximum file size should be less than 32 KB.
-You can use one of the following formats:

-- WMA 9-voice
-- PCM 8-KHz, 16-bits, mono format

 You can't use this switch with the Picture switch.
 You can only import one file type at a time.